Reckziegel/YahooTickers/README.md

 #> # ... with 3,200 more rows
 ```

-Usign additional functions provided in the package it's possible to fit a model in a rolling or expanding time window.
+With additional functions provided in the package it's possible to fit a model in a rolling or expanding time window.
 This is done by `get_models()`.

 ``` r
 library(YahooTickers)